• Home

 Upcoming Conference: June 2025

-The 27th annual Cognitive Remediation in Psychiatry conference will take place virtually on June 6th 2025.
+The 27th annual Cognitive Remediation in Psychiatry conference will take place in person on June 2025 in New York City.
 We look forward to learning from a stellar group of researchers, clinicians and administrators who will discuss topics germane to the cognitive and social recovery of people with mental illness.
+Sponsored by Columbia University, Alliance for the Study of Cognitive Disorders, and New York State Office of Mental Health.

 Conference History & Scope